mozilla/treeherder/tests/README.md

     ./tests/env.sh
     pytest tests

-### Pre commit checks
+### Pre commit checks (**not for Windows**)

+The pre-commit git hooks will also perform some flake8 and isort checks and block your commit.
+If you want to force the commit

+    git commit --no-verify -m "message about commit

-If you made some changes, and want to submit a pull request; run the `./runtests.sh` script (found in the main directory).
+If you made some changes, and want to submit a pull request; run

+    ./runtests.sh

+script (found in the main directory).
 It will run some linters to check your submission.

 > For Windows, you can run the checks in a container (see below)

 ### Using containers